-Dilemma: spurned at the club
+Dilemma: My husband ignores me at the golf club

 My husband has belonged to a golf club for 30 years, in which I have always supported him.
 He is now president and the last few months have been hell.

 One night I went to the club as a visitor, not a member, and thought I'd take a photo of him as president, wearing his chain of office.

 While I was there he was polite to me but afterwards he was really nasty, saying "I don't want your support."